Clinton sustains concussion; Benghazi testimony postponed

 Jodi Seth, a spokeswoman for Senate Foreign Relations Committee head John Kerry, said that given her condition, Clinton’s testimony would be postponed, but did not say until when.
 Seth said the planned hearings would be held with other senior officials appearing in Clinton’s place.

-The Republican chair of the House of Representatives Foreign Affairs Committee, Ileana Ros-Lehtinen, issued a statement saying she was sorry to hear of Clinton’s ill health, but it was “unfortunate” she was unable to testify before the committee next week.
+The Republican chair of the House of Representatives Foreign Affairs Committee, Ileana Ros-Lehtinen, issued a statement saying she was sorry to hear of Clinton’s ill health, but it was “unfortunate” she would be unable to testify before the committee next week.

-”We still don’t have information from the Obama Administration on what went so tragically wrong in Benghazi that resulted in the deaths of four patriotic Americans.
+“We still don’t have information from the Obama Administration on what went so tragically wrong in Benghazi that resulted in the deaths of four patriotic Americans,” Ros-Lehtinen said.

 “We have been combing through classified and unclassified documents and have tough questions about State Department threat assessments and decision-making on Benghazi.
 This requires a public appearance by the Secretary of State herself.”

-Ros-Lehtinen’s statement said Deputy Secretary William Burns and Deputy Secretary Thomas Nides would provide testi8mony in Clinton’s place.
+Ros-Lehtinen’s statement said William Burns and Thomas Nides, deputy secretaries of state, would provide testimony in Clinton’s place.

 Republicans have criticized the Democratic Obama administration for its early public explanations of the attack.